-What is a Report Card
+What is a Report Card?

 A report card is an informative document showing a result of a formative assessment, summative assessment, or evaluation.
 Usually, institutions (such as schools and companies) use this card as a document showing the equivalent grades and performance levels of the students or employees.
 It can also be stored to keep track of any achievements or accomplishments which can later be used as a reference.

-How to Create a Report Card
+How to Create a Report Card?

 Making a presentable, informative document takes a lot of care and focus.
-Creating a professional document like this should be done in tip-top shape.
+Creating a professional report like this should be done in tip-top shape.
 Any mistake will bring confusion between the sender and the receiver.
 You do not want to leave the wrong impression.
 Thus, it is very crucial to follow these steps to get your report cards right.

 1. Know What to Show

 Just like any report document, it needs to report on something, and knowing what to show is the first step.
 There are many details to show, but carefully select the noteworthy items to present.
 The best way is always to reflect the purpose of the card.
 Whether the card is for sales, grades, performance tasks, etc., thinking about its goal is essential.
-Business or sales reports are similar.

 2. Organize the Details

 Do take note that this document needs to be understandable and what better way to make it than by strategically organizing the details.
 The sequence, category, placement, and division of information must be spot on so that you will not create any confusion coming from your intended receivers.
-This document is a result of a thorough analysis and not just some hodgepodge.
+This report is a result of a thorough analysis and not just some hodgepodge.